FarronF/limerick-council-meetings/meetings/2020/01/27-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 25th November 2019.md

 The Register of Orders made by the Chief Executive up to the date of the Meeting was

-available on SharePoint and Alfresco for inspection by the Members.--- 20
+available on SharePoint and Alfresco for inspection by the Members.
+---
+20

 PLANNING AND DEVELOPMENT: